 'Our Gun Laws Will Change' After 49 Die In Shootings At Mosques, New Zealand PM Says

-Most of those killed were worshiping at Al Noor Mosque when the gunman entered, killing at least 41 people.
-A second shooting at the Linwood Mosque, about 3 miles away, left seven people dead there.
-And a victim in one of the shootings died on the way to the hospital.
+Most of those killed were worshiping at Al Noor Mosque when the gunman entered.
+A second shooting targeted the Linwood Mosque, about 3 miles away.

 Farid Ahmed told The Guardian he was at Al Noor during the attack and heard the shooter change magazines seven times.
 "When the shooting started people started rushing out, running out and the door is closed," recalled Ahmed, whose shirt was stained with blood.
 "There was a bench and I lied down and [hid] my half body under the bench and my legs are out, pretending to stop my breath."